CloudCannon/rcc/README.md

           _inputs:
             urlTranslation:
               type: text
-              comment: Provide a translation for the URL that Rosey will build this page at.
+              comment: Provide a translation for the Url that Rosey will build this page at.
     ```

 8. This project is written in ESM syntax.
 If your project is in CJS, you may need to update your project, or the    `rosey-connector` files.